marinoska/lazzy-apply/DEPLOYMENT_STRATEGY.md

 ### Option 4: Render Rollback (API only)
 1. Go to Render Dashboard
-2. Select service (dyno-job-api or dyno-job-api-dev)
+2. Select service (lazyapply-api or lazyapply-api-dev)
 3. Go to "Deploys" tab
 4. Click "Rollback" on previous successful deploy